Struggle with getting close to someone? Feel like you are not interested in sex?

 Couples don’t necessarily just naturally have a great sex life.
 Instead, sexual incompatibility and other intimacy issues can place a great deal of stress on a relationship.
-In order to resolves these issues and improve the health of the relationship, couples are recommended to seek out a sex therapist.
+Speaking to a qualified therapist can help resolve these issues and improve the health of the relationship.

 Before you start your search, it’s important to understand what a sex therapist is and what they do.